tamaroning/ccr/README.md

 - Local variables (No need to declare)
 - Return statement
 - Assignment (ex: a = 4*3;)
-- Control sytax (if-else, for, while)
+- Control syntax (if-else, for, while)

 ## Example 1
 Ccr can compile programs like the following: